Subscribe

 Writer | Fixer | Strategist

-Hanoi-based writer covering travel, culture, architecture and innovation in Asia.
+Vietnam-based writer covering travel, culture, architecture, food and innovation in Asia.
+BA in Southeast Asian Studies.
 MSc in Sustainable Tourism.

 Vietnamese Modernism Was Ahead of Its Time